 Understanding How Alzheimer’s and Dementia Impact Safety

 As dementia progresses into the middle and later stages of the disease, staying at home can introduce a unique set of challenges.
 A home environment can pose a variety of safety risks due to your loved one’s cognitive impairment, as well as changes in their senses.

 For instance, your loved one may not remember how to use everyday household appliances, or forget that they’ve left a pot of soup on a hot stove.
 Confusion about the date and time may cause them to cook breakfast at midnight, or decide to take a drive alone in the middle of the night.

 Memory-related cognitive disorders such as Alzheimer’s and dementia affect more than your loved one’s ability to think and remember things.
 There are physical symptoms associated with dementia that should be considered when planning for safety.
-As an example, poor balance might cause a fall, while trouble distinguishing between hot and cold may lead to burns.
+For example, poor balance might cause a fall, while trouble distinguishing between hot and cold may lead to burns.

 Evaluating Home Safety

 Bathroom and Kitchen Safety

 - Identify and secure hazardous products and appliances.
 Install child-proof locks on cabinets that contain chemicals, cleaning products, potentially dangerous items (such as matches, knives, or scissors), or medicines that could harm your loved one.
 As an added safety precaution, use child-proof caps for medications as well.

 - Invest in non-skid mats and floor strips.
 Ensure that the bathtub or shower has a non-skid mat in place.
-As an extra precaution remove throw rugs or secure them with non-skid rug pads.
+Remove throw rugs or secure them with non-skid rug pads as an extra precaution.

 Living Room and Bedroom Safety

 - Install a baby monitor in the bedroom.
 If your loved one is living with you, consider installing a device such as a baby monitor in their room.
 This can be especially useful if your loved one tends to wander at night.